Can dogs eat Christmas dinner?

 3. Chocolate coins

 Most pet owners are now aware of the dangers of chocolate to dogs and will avoid leaving any within reach.
 However, it’s not uncommon for people to forget about the chocolate coins or decorations that hang from Christmas trees, or indeed, chocolate presents that are wrapped up and left under trees.
-As well as the obvious chocolate dangers, the wrapping can also be a problem as its works its way through the dog’s system.
+As well as the obvious chocolate dangers, the wrapping can also be a problem as it works its way through the dog’s system.

-Worried your dog may have eaten chocolate.
+Worried your dog may have eaten chocolate?
 Find out more here.

-At this time of year we often cook far more meat than usual and this normally results in more bones lying about.
+At this time of year, we often cook far more meat than usual and this normally results in more bones lying about.
 Once cooked all bones become brittle and splinter easily.
-This can lead to larger fragments getting ‘stuck’ causing obstructions.
+This can lead to larger fragments getting ‘stuck’ and causing obstructions.
 But smaller pieces can also cause gut irritation and perforation.